 Ribbon microphones tend to have more natural frequency responses, while condenser mics are very precise but sterile-sounding frequency responses.

-Condenser microphones exhibit a relatively flat frequency response, with an extended frequency range and a slight increase of sensitivity in the higher-frequency range.
+Condenser microphones exhibit a relatively flat frequency response, with an extended frequency range and a slight increase of sensitivity in the higher-frequency band.

-Condensers have a flat frequency response that spans the entire audible spectrum (20Hz-202,000Hz).
+Condensers have a flat frequency response that spans the entire audible spectrum (20Hz-202,000Hz) with their build quality audio interfaces.
 They will capture audio with great accuracy.

-The small-diaphragm condensers benefit from extended frequency ranges ( small-diaphragm condensers sometimes far beyond the audible spectrum) and a flatter high-frequency.
+The small-diaphragm condensers benefit from extended frequency rate ( small-diaphragm condensers sometimes far beyond the audible spectrum) and a flatter high-frequency.

 Many small and large-diaphragm have a frequency response that is lower than their natural resonance frequencies.